 A special educational traveling exhibit exploring Chinese American participation in the China Burma India (CBI) Theater of World War II Available for rental in your venue; contact us for more information Buy the Called to Rise companion book commemorating the 75th anniversary of World War II When the United States entered World War II after the Japanese attack on Pearl Harbor, December 7, 1941, China had already been at war with Japan for ten years.
 Chinese American had supported China’s lone fight, raising money for her defense and protesting the export of scrap iron and other material from the U.S. […]

-The Chinese and the Iron Road: Building the Transcontinental is a new portable exhibit providing an historical overview of the Chinese railroad workers who were instrumental in building the United States’ first Transcontinental Railroad.
+The Chinese and the Iron Road: Building the Transcontinental is a new portable exhibit providing a historical overview of the Chinese railroad workers who were instrumental in building the United States’ first Transcontinental Railroad.
 Utilizing graphic panels, the exhibit features historical and contemporary photos, illustrations, stories of descendants of the workers, and bilingual Chinese/English text written by Chinese Railroad Workers in North America Project at Stanford University (CRRW).
-Produced by the CHSA Museum and the Chinese Railroad Workers in North America Project at Stanford University (CRRW) This traveling exhibit is now available for loan.
-Please contact us to inquire about […]
+Produced by the CHSA Museum and the Chinese Railroad Workers in North America Project at Stanford University (CRRW) Golden Spike 150th Anniversary May 10, 2019 marks the 150th anniversary of the completion […]

 Chinatown was a bustling neighborhood with many businesses, temples, and associations.
 When the 1906 Earthquake hit the city, it destroyed large parts of the city.
 Fires caused by the troops completely decimated Chinatown, leaving the neighborhood in ashes and its citizens fleeing to neighbor districts and cities.
 CHSA’s traveling exhibit “Earthquake: The Chinatown Story” details firsthand accounts from the people who lived there, how the city had been planning to remove Chinatown, and how the Chinese fought back.
 The following are testimonials from the people who were there when the earthquake happened.